smolrefuel/faq/README.md

 To solve this, go to metamask settings > Advanced > Click on "Clear activity tab data", and afterwards restart the process from the beginning

+#### I got the error " max fee per gas less than block base fee"
+You need to modify max fee to increase it much more, for example you can set it to 100 or 200 gwei.
+Remember to keep priority fee low tho!
+It should be 0-3 gwei.

+Most of the max fee will not be used since it'll only use up to the block base fee, so don't worry about setting a high number there.

 #### I got the error "execution reverted"
 There are multiple possible reasons for this:
 - The amount of tokens you are trying to swap is too low and doesn't cover the cost of the swap.
 Solve it by increasing amount